andrew-a-hale/billionrows/README.md

 ## Generator

-A Go binary to generate a billion row text file (csv with 2 columns) of keys and integers.
+A Go binary to generate a billion row text file (csv with 2 columns) of keys and fixed-point decimals.
+Use `go build && ./billionrows <file> <number_of_rows>` to generate the data.

 ## Aggregate